GabeScott/standard-works-vault/General Conference/1977 October - Seeing the Five A’s.md

 # Seeing the Five A’s

-*By Marion D. Hanks - Of the Presidency of the First Quorum of the Seventy*
+By Elder Marion D. Hanks - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the October session of the 1977 General Conference*